priyankav-27/CODSOFT_UI-UX_01/README.md

-# Mobile User Signup Flow
+# Mobile App Signup Flow

 This README provides an overview of the mobile app signup flow designed in Figma.
 The signup flow aims to provide a seamless and intuitive experience for new users to create an account on our mobile application.